 Most discussion takes place during our scheduled Rule Committee meetings (see "The committees," below).
 Meetings are published on our Calendar page and the agendas for future meetings are published on each committee's Web page.
 If you can't attend a meeting, we also accept written comments via mail or email during this process.
 (Contact information is provided on each rule's Web page.)

-A pending rule is the agency’s “final rule” and is subject to legislative review for final approval.
-A final rule, also known as a “permanent” rule, becomes final at the end of the legislative session after it has been reviewed and approved by the Legislature.
+A pending rule is subject to legislative review for final approval.
+A final rule, also known as a "permanent" rule, becomes final at the end of the legislative session after it has been reviewed and approved by the Legislature.
 It then becomes part of the Idaho Administrative Code.

 The Tax Commission has four rules committees which meet regularly to discuss proposed new rules and rule changes.
 The dates, times, and locations are included on our Calendar page.

-- The Fuels Tax Rules Committee is responsible for all motor fuels as well as transfer fee rules.
+- The Product Taxes Rules Committee is responsible for all tobacco, cigarette, beer, wine, and motor fuels rules as well as transfer fee rules.

-- The Income Tax Rules Committee is responsible for all individual and business income tax rules as well as estate and transfer tax rules, kilowatt hour rules, mine license rules, and Tax Commission Administration and Enforcement rules.
+- The Income Tax Rules Committee is responsible for all individual and business income tax rules as well as kilowatt hour rules, mine license rules, and Tax Commission Administration and Enforcement rules.

 - The Property Tax Rules Committee is responsible for all property tax rules.

-- The Sales Tax Rules Committee is responsible for sales and use tax rules as well as Hotel/Motel and Campground Sales tax rules, wine tax rules, cigarette and tobacco tax rules, beer tax rules, and Illegal Drug tax rules.
+- The Sales Tax Rules Committee is responsible for sales and use tax rules as well as hotel/motel and campground sales tax rules.

 A temporary rule must meet strict criteria since it is effective immediately upon adoption.
 The agency will publish the text of the temporary rule in the Idaho Administrative Bulletin.
 It expires at the close of the next legislative session unless extended by concurrent resolution.